tinymce/tinymce-docs/plugins/tinycomments.md

 ```

-This will create a comment <..Text>

-> Note: <...Text>

 ## 2. Reply to a Comment

-Conversation "reply" function.
-Saves the comment as a reply to the Conversation "reply" function.
-Saves the comment as a reply to the callback when finished.
+Tiny Comments uses the Conversation "reply" function to reply to a comment.
+It saves the comment as a reply to an existing conversation and asynchronously returns via the "done" callback when finished.

+Here is an example of how to reply to a comment:

 ```js
 const reply = function(conversationUid, commentText, done, fail) {